Natural Sexual Lubricants Review

 Compatible with latex condoms?: No, polyurethane condoms instead.

 Sex toy friendly?: No

 Pros: I like the fact that they are using coconut oil.
-It is a natural antifungal ingredients, so apart from lubricating it will help you prevent vaginal yeast infections.
-It’s tasteless, odorless and edible which makes it many couple’s favorite sexual lubricant.
+It is a natural antifungal ingredient, so apart from lubricating, it will help you prevent vaginal yeast infections.
+It’s tasteless, odorless and edible which makes it many couples’ favorite sexual lubricant.

 Cons: Several users complain that it doesn’t provide as much glide as conventional lubricants.
 Also, coconut oil is not compatible with latex, which means can’t be used with traditional latex condoms, you should only use it with polyurethane condoms instead.

 For more information check our Coconu Lubricant Review.